-Teachers Rooted in Oakland: A Partnership Between the Oakland Mayor’s Office, Community Development Finance (CDF), philanthropic partners, landlords, and other leaders.
+Teachers Rooted in Oakland (TRiO): A Partnership Between the Oakland Mayor’s Office, Community Development Finance (CDF), Oakland Unified School District (OUSD), DGI, and Philanthropic Partners

-What is the Oakland Teacher Residency with OUSD?
+What is the Oakland Teacher Residency through OUSD?

-A teacher residency is a full year of immersive classroom experience with an experienced mentor teacher in the field while receiving financial support.
-Each Resident Teacher is paid $15,000 for the year of student teaching, and in exchange is expected to make a commitment to teaching at least 4 years in OUSD schools.
+An OUSD teacher residency is a full year of immersive classroom experience, with a veteran teacher, in the subject area mentoring them.
+Each teacher resident is paid $15,000 yearly while student teaching.
+In exchange, they’re expected to make a commitment to teaching for a minimum of 4 years in OUSD schools.

-OUSD cultivates and grows local diverse STEM and Special Education teachers to serve our students and communities where systemic racism has had the greatest impact and to increase opportunities for all Oakland students.
-The goal is to ensure all OUSD students have access to rigorous and relevant learning experiences delivered by OUSD STEM and Special Education teachers who 1) reflect the critical identities of their students, especially Black, Latinx, and multiracial candidates, 2) are highly skilled practitioners and committed to anti-racist practices, and 3) receive the highest quality preparation and support.
+OUSD aims to partner with TRiO to cultivate and develop local diverse STEM and Special Education teachers to serve our students and communities, where systemic racism has had the greatest impact.
+The goal is to ensure all OUSD students have access to rigorous and relevant learning experiences delivered by OUSD STEM and Special Education teachers.
+These individuals should reflect the critical identities of their students, especially Black, Latinx, and multiracial students, are highly skilled practitioners and committed to anti-racist practices, and receive the highest quality preparation and support to be fully qualified.

 What is the “Teachers Rooted in Oakland” pilot?

-National Research shows that teachers prepared through a residency model both stay longer in the classroom and are more effective than their peers trained differently.
-However, with Teacher Residents only making $15,000 in their residency year, it has been difficult to recruit highly qualified aspiring teachers, especially Black, Latinx, and other teachers of color to the program.
-As such, as an additional part of the Oakland Teacher Residency program, the City of Oakland Mayor’s Office, in partnership with CDF, is providing:
+National Research shows that teachers prepared through a residency model both, stay longer in the classroom and are more effective than their peers trained differently.
+However, with teacher residents only making $15,000 in their residency year, it has been difficult to recruit highly qualified aspiring teachers, especially Black, Latinx, and other teachers of color to the program.
+As an additional part of the Oakland Teacher Residency program, the City of Oakland Mayor’s Office, in partnership with Community Development Finance (CDF), is providing:

-- subsidized housing for STEM and SpEd Teachers Residents — the majority of whom are BIPOC and who only make $15,000/year — so they only pay 30% of their income on rent.
-We work with apartment building owners to set aside units in their properties at reduced rates for the first year to house-eligible teachers.
-From there, with the support of our philanthropic partners, we provide further, deep subsidies to make the housing very affordable and to ensure that Teacher Residents are not rent-burdened.
-If the specific housing options do not work for teacher residents due to extenuating circumstances (such as having children), we provide monthly subsidies at the same rate to eligible teacher residents
+- Subsidized housing for STEM and SpEd teachers residents — the majority of whom are BIPOC and only make $15,000/year — so they only pay 30% of their income on rent.
+We work with property owners to set aside units at reduced rates for the first year to teacher residents.
+From there, with the support of our philanthropic partners, we provide further, deep subsidies to make the housing very affordable and to ensure that teacher residents are not rent-burdened.
+If the specific housing options do not work for teacher residents, we provide monthly subsidies at the same rate.

 Teachers Rooted in Oakland: Impact to Date

-In the first year of Teachers Rooted in Oakland pilot, we were already able to see impact:
+In the first 2 years of TRiO pilot, we were able to see the following impact:

-- 360% increase in Teacher Residents of color from 3 to 11
+- 3.6x increase in teacher residents of color from 5 to 18

-CDF’s role has been to receive the funds, manage most aspects of the funding and disburse the allotments to the teachers or to the property; an expanded second school year (2021-22) is due to start shortly.
-CDF also has been available to provide financial coaching to any of the eligible teachers and has provided several sessions on different topics to one of the teachers to date.
-CDF also is involved in helping to set policy and help administer the overall program as well and, most recently, is involved in an effort to determine how to scale the program and find additional ways to create teacher housing in Oakland.
+CDF’s role has been to receive the funds, manage varying aspects of the funding and disburse the allotments to the teachers or the property.
+We offer financial coaching to any of the interested TRiO participants on a case by case basis.
+CDF is also involved in helping to set policy, and to determine how to scale the program and find additional ways to create teacher housing in Oakland and beyond.

 - Hellman Foundation